-- CodeCheck: a screening tool for evaluation of the real life development skills, fundamental programming skills, and technical knowledge.
+- CodeCheck: a screening tool for evaluation of real-life development skills, fundamental programming skills, and technical knowledge.

 - CodeLive: an online room to collaborate and code with the candidates in real-time tech interviews.

 Tech giants such as Amazon, Microsoft, Intel, PayPal, and others use Codility when vetting tech candidates.

-This tech interview platform helps its clients to spot and hire developers with the right skills through the coding tests.
+This tech interview platform helps its clients to spot and hire developers with the right skills through coding tests.
 Among their customers are PayPal, Atlassian, LinkedIn, and many more.
 HackerRank offers the following products: